Developers-Here-Mobility/Here-Mobility-Demand-API-Overview/README.md

 **To get the current ride location:**

-Call *GetRideLocation*.
+Call *GetRideLocationRequest*.
 This returns a **RideLocation** object that contains the ride's geo-location, and optionally the estimated time of arrival at the pickup or dropoff location.

 ### Cancelling a Ride ###

 **To cancel a ride after it was accepted:**

-Call *CancelRide*.
+Call *CancelRideRequest*.

 >**Note**: This call may fail if the booking is not active, or if the supplier's policy doesn't allow cancellation.

 ### Reviewing Rides ###

 The end user may want to review past rides, future (pre-booked) rides, or rides are currently active.

-**To retrieve rides by their status (and optionally by their last update time):**
+**To retrieve rides by their status (or other query values):**

-Call *GetRides*.
+Call *GetRideListRequest*.